fedefary/signer/README.md

 If you want to enable the library's logs you have to configure the logging level TRACE for the package ***com.ffsec***

-The exception are logged at ERROR level.
+The exceptions are catched and logged at ERROR level.

 This is an example with Log4j: